 - My wife works too so we don’t really need the money.

 - I need to have at least 1000 subscribers to my newsletter.

-Why now?
-You could say it’s on a whim but I’m going to have to pull an MJ here and
+You could say it’s on a whim but I’m going to have to pull an MJ here and manifest some motivation:

 I’m committing to shipping a small product (version 0.1 of my book) by 12 noon, Tuesday Dec 15th.

 I’ve made the commitment, announced it to Twitter, my list, and a couple of other channels where people are doing the same thing.
 I’ve also got my standup desk setup to promote good posture and get rid of all this nervous energy feeling.
 All my slack windows and email notifications have been turned off to eliminate distractions (this includes Twitter).
 All my computer is running is Spotify (with the Deep Focus playlist playing), the Ulysses Demo (tried writing in VIM and I raged quite Pages due to all the notifications for not being on Yosemite yet), and chrome.
 I’ve got the following links open in Chrome to help guide me through this process: